QEDK/AIDEN/README.md

 AIDEN makes it easier for users to not only complete but to improve their techniques independently.

-## How to install and use AIDEN

--   Install and Starting Instructions
--   In command prompt use npm i
--   Open `localhost://8080` in web browser

 ## How to use AIDEN

 -   Allow browser access to microphone and camera